Skip to main content

 Why Stable Glucose Is the Bedrock of Wellness

 Integrating CGM data begins with appreciating that stable glucose is a proxy for systemic balance.
 Large fluctuations in blood sugar, known as high glycemic variability, create a state of internal chaos.
-The body interprets these swings as a stressor, prompting the release of from the adrenal glands.
+The body interprets these swings as a stressor, prompting the release of cortisol from the adrenal glands.
 This has several consequences:

 • Cortisol and Fat Storage ∞ Elevated cortisol can promote the storage of visceral fat, the metabolically active fat surrounding your organs, which itself is a source of inflammatory signals.